How to become a Councillor

 The Council comprises 74 elected Councillors representing 58 Electoral Wards.
 The Council normally meets on a monthly basis and has a list of functions including, adopting and changing the Constitution, approving and adopting the Budget and Policy Framework, appoints the Leader, determines and agrees Committees and their terms of reference.
 A full list of Council functions can be found in Part 2 of the Council's Constitution in Article 4: The Full Council.

-Up to Ten of the Council’s members make up the Executive Board, including the Leader of the Council.
-The Executive Board is responsible for carrying out all the local authority functions which are not the responsibility of the Council.
-Executive Board Members are responsible for decision making within specific areas of interest, known as portfolios.
+Up to Ten of the Council’s members make up the Cabinet, including the Leader of the Council.
+The Cabinet is responsible for carrying out all the local authority functions which are not the responsibility of the Council.
+Cabinet Members are responsible for decision making within specific areas of interest, known as portfolios.

-Scrutiny Committees act as a 'critical friend' to the Executive Board and other decision makers in order to promote better services, policies and decisions.
-Working in a similar way to parliamentary select committees, scrutiny involves councillors who are not in the cabinet.
+Scrutiny Committees act as a 'critical friend' to the Cabinet and other decision makers in order to promote better services, policies and decisions.
+Working in a similar way to parliamentary select committees, scrutiny involves councillors who are not in the Cabinet.

 The Planning, Audit and Licensing Committees make the Council’s regulatory decisions; the Democratic Services Committee reviews the adequacy of provision by the Authority to discharge the democratic services function and the there is also a Standards Committee to promote high standards of conduct and support Councillors to comply with the Code of Conduct.

 Councillors are entitled to a basic salary (currently £14,218 per annum).
 Senior Salaries and other allowances/expenses are paid dependant on the roles and responsibilities you may have following election, further information on payments can be obtained from the Independent Remuneration Panel for Wales.